Tarleton-Math/M5364_17fl_Data_Mining1/prof/resources/links.md

 - Tu Nguyen - https://pandas.pydata.org/pandas-docs/stable/10min.html#min - 10 Minutes to pandas.
 If you guys need help understanding the core concept of pandas package, this is a good quick tutorial to start.
 Note that, Pandas is used a lot in data science.

+- Tu Nguyen - https://www.youtube.com/watch?v=NgUj8DEH5Tc - Network Centrality
+This is a visually stunning and useful video to understanding the different measuring metrics for analysing networks.